ITISFoundation/ti-planning-tool-manual/docs/background/electromagnetic_modeling/quantities_of_interest.md

 Based on precomputed E-fields for the different electrode pairs (actually, based on linear combinations of single source-electrode simulations) distributions of the relevant TI-exposure quantity can be computed, and key performance metrics can be determined.

-The total field is obtained as:
+For classic TI (two channels), the total field is obtained as:

 <p align="center">